 Labour Agreement will Lower the Income Threshold for 457 Chefs and Cooks in Australia

-There is a shortfall of 56,000 Chefs, cooks and restaurant managers on Australian market.
+There is a shortfall of 56,000 Chefs, cooks and restaurant managers on the Australian market.

 Industry Labour Agreement outlines some specific requirements for both the business and the overseas worker, such as industry recognition through award programs, la carte menu, having uniformed staff and a maître d’ etc. for the employers; and certain skills, qualifications and English language requirements for the employee.